-Yes provided you let your deputy head (DH) know in advance (use Form B attached to HRM Directive 204 Conflict of Interest Political Activity).
+Yes provided you let your DH know in advance (use Form B attached to HRM Directive 204 Conflict of Interest Political Activity).

-If you fall in the definition of restricted employee (\see below), you will need to obtain the approval of your DH to be a financial agent, official agent of an executive officer of a political party while continuing to work.
+If you fall in the definition of restricted employee (see below), you will need to obtain the approval of your DH to be a financial agent, official agent of an executive officer of a political party while continuing to work (use Form A attached to HRM Directive 204 Conflict of Interest Political Activity).